TimSimpson/BashiBazook/README.md

 ? ./bashi_bazook.sh example.sh build
 ```

+Of course at this point someone might say "that's not really bash!" and gee, that could really ruin your day.

 ### `bashi_bazook.sh` - source it

 This way is almost as simple.
-In your bash script, just source `bashi_bazook.sh` like so:
+Again, download `bashi_bazook.sh` and `bazook.py`into the same directory.
+Then in your bash script, just source `bashi_bazook.sh` like so:

 ```bash
     source bashi_bazook.sh "${BASH_SOURCE[0]}" "${@}"
 ```

-Then call it:
+Then call it like it was a normal bash script:

 ```bash
     ? ./example.sh build
 ```

-##

-### bashi.py
+### invoke `bashi.py` then source the generated bash script

-If you want to use the old method, read on.
-It involves vendoring only one dependency but requires temporary files.
+This method involves vendoring only one file but it also creates a temporary file.

 First, make bashi.py available.
 In your own script, you add the following: